 Can I take my dog on the Cotswold Way?

-You’re welcome to take your dog on the Cotswold Way, though the usual advice applies when it comes to walking with dogs in the countryside.
+You’re welcome to take your dog with you when you’re walking the Cotswold Way, though the usual advice applies when it comes to walking with dogs in the countryside.

 Where can I stay along the Cotswold Way?